 What is the Best Way to Normalize Data Models Across Different CRMs?

 CRM data normalization is the practice of translating disparate data structures from platforms like Salesforce, HubSpot, Pipedrive, and Close into a single, canonical schema your application can rely on.
 If you're a product manager evaluating how to ship integrations across multiple CRMs without drowning your engineering team, the short answer is: treat integration behavior as data configuration, not hardcoded logic.
+The same principle applies beyond CRMs - if you need to pull a unified list of users from every SaaS app your customers use without building each integration one by one, the normalization architecture is identical.
 This article breaks down exactly why that matters and how to do it.

 Why CRM Data Normalization is a Nightmare